 Lefdal Mine Datacenter is one of the world’s most energy effective data centers.
 The cooling solution enables the facility to run with an industry leading PUE guaranteed at 1.15.
 For solutions without UPS back-up even lower PUE can be achieved.

 The data center is designed for carbon neutrality.
-Power delivered from the grid is certified 100% renewable and the operations are certified according to ISO 14001 Environmental management systems.
+Power delivered from the grid can be certified 100% renewable (PPA) and the operations are certified according to ISO 14001 Environmental management systems.
 CO2 emissions from diesel generators and vehicles will be reduced (by replacing diesel vehicles with electric vehicles) and by offsetting rest emissions according to standards.
-We are in process with DNV-GL to be certified according to their “DNV-GL Carbon Neutral” certification.

 NO WATER USAGE